jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+wrap select menu in a label and style that and that's where to add after element

 refactor data soi -- not sure i need/want the data-attr since i \*may need a class anyway

 re-style slider containers